Xe/site/blog/why-i-use-suckless-tools-2020-06-05.markdown

 behavior forever.
 I have yet to integrate this meta-patch into my dwm fork, but I'll probably get around to it someday.

-This really demonstrates one of the core tenants of the suckless philosophy perfectly.
+This really demonstrates one of the core tenets of the suckless philosophy perfectly.
 I am not very familiar with how the dwm codebase works, but I am able to dig into its guts and diagnose/fix things because it is intentionally kept as simple as possible.